 - People who are buying for education institutions.

-- Parents of students buying on their behalf.
+- Parents of higher education students buying on their behalf.

 Apple spells this out in more detail in its terms and conditions.